Catholic Social Teaching and Justice

 “The more prosperous nations are obliged, to the extent they are able, to welcome the foreigner in search of the security and means of livelihood which he cannot find in his country of origin.
 Public authorities should see to it that the natural right is respected that places a guest under the protection of those who receive him.”(Catechism of the Catholic Church no. 2241)

 Catholic principles guiding our approach to migration are rooted in the Gospel and in the rich tradition of Catholic social teaching including:

 Pope Francis mentions the suffering of migrants and refugees thirty times in Fratelli Tutti; the same number as comments on poverty.
-His guides responses by the keywords: welcome, protect, promote, integrate.
+His responses are guided by the keywords: welcome, protect, promote, integrate.
 He states:

 If every human being possesses an inalienable dignity; if all people are my brothers and sisters, and if the world truly belongs to everyone, then it matters little whether my neighbor was born in my country of elsewhere.
 My country…can offer a generous welcome to those in urgent need;, or work to improve living conditions in their land by refusing to exploit those countries or to drain them of natural resources, backing corrupt systems that hinders the dignified development of their peoples.
 (125)